Oliver Koppell

 Gabriel Oliver Koppell (born December 15, 1940) is an American lawyer and politician from New York City.
 A member of the Democratic Party, he is a former member of the New York City Council and the former New York Attorney General.

 Biography

-Koppell was born on December 15, 1940, in New York City.
-His parents, refugees from Nazi Germany, moved to the Bronx when Oliver was two years old.
+Koppell was born on December 15, 1940, in Manhattan, New York.
+His parents, refugees from Nazi Germany, moved to Riverdale, Bronx when Oliver was two years old.
 Koppell attended Bronx elementary schools, the Bronx High School of Science, Harvard College and Harvard Law School, from which he graduated cum laude.
 While at Harvard College, he founded Let's Go Travel Guides.
 He is Jewish.

 Koppell's first marriage ended in divorce.
 He is now married to Lorraine Coyle Koppell, an attorney who narrowly lost a race for the New York State Senate in 2000 to Guy Velella.
 He has three children, all of whom were raised in the Bronx and attended Bronx public schools, and five grandchildren.
 Koppell is active in the Benjamin Franklin Reform Democratic Club.
 He has been a resident of Fieldston in the Bronx.